gosulja/imgui-rbx/README.md

     end
 })

--- THIS IS NEEDED, it runs all functions which need to be executed last Window:End()
+-- THIS IS NEEDED, it runs all functions which need to be executed last, will probably be deprecated in later versions Window:End()
 ```